Annual General Meeting in Humana

 The authorisation includes the right to resolve that shares will be issued against cash payment, payment in kind or payment by way of set-off and the issue may otherwise be subject to conditions as set out in Chapter 2, section 5, second paragraph, 1-3 and 5 of the Companies Act.

 A cash issue or issue by way of set-off that takes place with disapplication of shareholder pre-emption rights must take place on market terms.

 The reason for the proposal and the right to disapply shareholder pre-emption rights is to allow flexibility in conjunction with potential acquisitions or the raising of capital.

-The Board proposes that the meeting authorises the Board to resolve on repurchase of own shares on one or several occasions during the period up to the next Annual General Meeting mainly in accordance with the following.
+The Board proposes that the meeting authorises the Board to resolve on acquisition of own shares on one or several occasions during the period up to the next annual general meeting mainly in accordance with the following.

 1. Acquisition of own shares must be made on Nasdaq Stockholm.

 2. Own shares may be acquired to the extent the company’s holdings of own shares in total amounts to no more than one tenth of all shares in the company.

 3. Acquisition of own shares on Nasdaq Stockholm shall be made in cash and at a price within the stock market price interval registered at any given time, such interval being the interval between the highest purchase price and the lowest sales price.